Donald Trump, Russia And Brexit: Top Brexit Donor Slipped Trump Team Info To Russians, 'Sunday Times' Reports

 Yakovenko, Mother Jones magazine reported, has also met with Joseph Mifsud, the U.K.-based, Maltese professor who told Trump campaign foreign policy adviser that Russia possessed “thousands” of emails containing “dirt” on Democratic 2016 presidential candidate Hillary Clinton.
 Mifsud has now disappeared, as The Inquisitr reported earlier this year.

-One of the meetings between Yakovenko, Banks and Wigmore took place on August 19, 2016 — the same day that Steve Bannon was named to lead the Trump presidential campaign, according two Guardian reporter Carol Cadwalladr.
+One of the meetings between Yakovenko, Banks, and Wigmore took place on August 19, 2016 — the same day that Steve Bannon was named to lead the Trump presidential campaign, according to Guardian reporter Carol Cadwalladr.

 Bannon was a founder and top strategist of Cambridge Analytica, the data firm used by both the Trump and Brexit campaigns to micro-target voters — often using data that was illegally or improperly obtained, according to a report by Politico.

-When Times reporters questioned Banks about the discrepancy in the number of Russia meetings he reported, the businessman with an estimated net work of £250 million or about $335 million, according to the Financial Times, replied, “Bite me.”
+When Times reporters questioned Banks about the discrepancy in the number of Russia meetings he reported, the businessman with an estimated net worth of £250 million or about $335 million, according to the Financial Times, replied, “Bite me.”

 Banks, The Times reported, admitted to two “boozy lunches” with the Russian ambassador as well as “a cup of tea,” adding, “it’s a convenient political witch-hunt, both over Brexit and Trump.”